-If you google “likability in sales,” you’re going to find a bunch of articles listing all the ways you can be more likable or finding that magic recipe for the “likability factor.”
+Google “likability in sales,”.
+You’re going to find a bunch of articles listing all the ways you can be more likable.
+Or finding that magic recipe for the “likability factor.”

 You’ll also see more than a few articles telling you not to worry about being likable in sales at all.